Department B: Infrastructure, Networks, Mobility and Logistics

 Laboratory B5: Rail Transport System and Services

-Responsible: A. Kortsari
+Head: A. Kortsari

 Laboratory B5 deals with the organization and further development of railway transport in order to ensure radically improved railway systems that can act as a valuable and environmental friendly alternative to other transport modes, as well as part of an integrated, multi-modal transport chain.